 The manufacturing industry is colossal and can vary vastly in terms of requirements and business needs.
 Automation can play a significant role not only on factory floors but also in easing other processes and tasks.

-Manufacturing companies use RPA to handle processes that require manual effort and labour with ease and precision making it possible to achieve increased productivity and profitability.
+Manufacturing companies use RPA to handle processes that require manual effort and labor with ease and precision, making it possible to achieve increased productivity and profitability.

 Advantages of Using RPA in Manufacturing

 - Faster processing time - Automating non-creative processes can help complete processes quickly and more efficiently.
 Since there are no time lapses or approval waiting time involved, tasks get completed on time.
 Also, it is easier to make decisions with the automated availability of data.
-For example, automating inventory management is useful to know stock availability to start production of a product without delay.
+For example, automating inventory management is useful for knowing stock availability to start production of a product without delay.

 - Easy integration - RPA systems are flexible enough to be integrated into existing systems allowing the seamless digital transformation of data from other connected systems.
 With no coding required, they are easy to implement and need no big changeover.